velezj/family-rpg-1/notes/volkner.md

 +2 on any roll where more than 10 other rats are helping

 ## Talent: Scurry
-+2 on any roll to escape or survive or otherwise prevent being physically restrained using Clever or Quick approaches.
++2 on any roll to escape or survive or otherwise prevent being physically restrained using Quick approach.

 # Current Goals